- Must visit

 Discover the best of Agrigento — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Agrigento trip today.

-The main archaeological museum for Agrigento, displaying important finds from ancient Akragas and the Valley of the Temples.
-Essential for understanding the city’s Greek history.
+The main archaeological museum for Agrigento, displaying finds from ancient Akragas and providing essential context before or after visiting the Valley of the Temples.

-The main street of central Agrigento, lined with historic buildings, shops, and everyday city life.
-Ideal for walking and experiencing the old town atmosphere.
+The main street of central Agrigento, lined with historic buildings, shops, and cafés, and ideal for experiencing the city's everyday atmosphere.

-A historic garden inside the Valley of the Temples with citrus groves, paths, and a peaceful atmosphere.
-Especially popular for scenic photos.
+A restored historic garden inside the Valley of the Temples, celebrated for citrus groves, heritage landscape, and strong appeal for photographers.

-Traditional pasta with sardines, wild fennel, pine nuts, raisins, and anchovy notes; one of Sicily’s most iconic sweet-savory dishes.
+Classic Sicilian pasta with sardines, wild fennel, pine nuts, raisins, and breadcrumbs.
+Its sweet-savory flavor is one of the island’s most iconic combinations.

 Official public transport app